Skip to main content

 How do I notify Council Tax of a death?

-You can notify Council Tax through their bereavement process.
-Visit their bereavement page for full details and have the death certificate ready.
+You can let Council Tax know through their bereavement process.
+Their bereavement page has the full details.
+Have the death certificate ready before you start.

 What documents does Council Tax need for bereavement?

-Council Tax typically requires: Date of death, Property address, Details of any remaining occupants.
-It is a good idea to have certified copies of the death certificate ready, as originals may be retained temporarily.
+Council Tax usually asks for: Date of death, Property address, Details of any remaining occupants.
+It helps to have certified copies of the death certificate ready, as originals are sometimes held on to for a while.

 How long does Council Tax take to process a bereavement?

-Exemptions and discounts applied from date of death.
-Class F exemption lasts until 6 months after probate is granted.
+Exemptions and discounts apply from the date of death.
+In England the Class F exemption runs until 6 months after the grant of probate; in Wales it is 12 months.

 Need to write to Council Tax?